AkiraBrand/AkiraBrand.github.io/index.md

 ### Fun Ideas for small projects

-- Chrome extension that moniters time on social media, and when you navigate away, Count Reugen from "The Princess Bride" shows up and says:
+- Chrome extension that monitors time spent on social media, and when you navigate away from the page, Count Reugen from "The Princess Bride" shows up and says:
   "I've just sucked <x amount of hours/minutes> of your life away.
 Tell me, how does it feel?"

 ### Blog Ideas

-- Crash course on collaborating on github
+- Crash course on collaborating on Github
-- How to recreate hanging out in a library online
-- Going deep vs going wide
 - How to be a good mentee
 - Lessons in the development process that I've learned from recovering from PTSD
-- The developer's search for meaning: How Merkle's existentialist writing applies to your career path
+- The developer's search for meaning: How Merkle's existentialist writing applies to our work
 - Photo journal of making Kimchi
 - Photo journal of making Makgolli
 - Photo journal of feeding Natto to my friends
+- How I rescued myself from study anxiety
+- Tutorials aren't hell, the way you use them sucks
+- A good to-do tutorial w/ Rails and React
+- A good to-do tutorial w/ React
+- Tutorial on how to chunk knowledge
+- Tutorial on documentation, namely, writing with an active, clear voice

 ### Fantastic Open-Source Projects I'm contributing to